umbraco/UmbracoDocs/Umbraco8FAQ.md

 ## For how long will Umbraco 7 projects be supported on Umbraco Cloud?

 We will continue to support Umbraco 7 project on Umbraco Cloud until September 30th 2023.
 Support means providing you with necessary updates in regard to bug and security fixes.
-Following September 30th 2023, Umbraco 7 project will no longer work on Umbraco Cloud, thus, we recommend you make sure you migrate your projects to Umbraco 8 before this date.
+Following September 30th 2023, Umbraco 7 project will no longer work on Umbraco Cloud, so we'll therefore recommend you make sure you migrate your projects to Umbraco 8 before this date.

 ## Will it be possible to upgrade automatically from Umbraco 7 to Umbraco 8?